Toward Long-Term and Archivable Reproducibility: Survey of common existing reproducible workflows

 \subsection{Reproducible Electronic Documents, RED (1992)}

-RED\footnote{\inlinecode{\url{http://sep.stanford.edu/doku.php?id=sep:research:reproducible}}} is the first attempt that we could find on doing reproducible research, see \cite{claerbout1992,schwab2000}.
+RED\footnote{\inlinecode{\url{http://sep.stanford.edu/doku.php?id=sep:research:reproducible}}} is the first attempt\cite{claerbout1992,schwab2000} that we could find on doing reproducible research.
 It was developed within the Stanford Exploration Project (SEP) for Geophysics publications.
-Their introductions on the importance of reproducibility, resonate a lot with today's environment in computational sciences.
-In particular, the heavy investment one has to make in order to re-do another scientist's work, even in the same team.
-RED also influenced other early reproducible works, for example \citeappendix{buckheit1995}.
+Their introductions on the importance of reproducibility resonate a lot with today's environment in computational sciences.
+In particular, the authors highlight the heavy investment one has to make in order to re-do another scientist's work, even in the same team.
+RED also influenced other early reproducible works, for example Buckheit \& Donoho\citeappendix{buckheit1995}.

-To orchestrate the various figures/results of a project, from 1990, they used ``Cake'' \citeappendix{somogyi87}, a dialect of Make, for more on Make, see Appendix \ref{appendix:jobmanagement}.
-As described in \cite{schwab2000}, in the latter half of that decade, they moved to GNU Make, which was much more commonly used, better maintained, and came with a complete and up-to-date manual.
+To orchestrate the various figures/results of a project, from 1990, they used ``Cake''\citeappendix{somogyi87}, a dialect of Make, for more on Make, see Appendix \ref{appendix:jobmanagement}.
+As described in Schwab et al.\cite{schwab2000}, in the latter half of that decade, they moved to GNU Make, which was much more commonly used, better maintained, and came with a complete and up-to-date manual.
 The basic idea behind RED's solution was to organize the analysis as independent steps, including the generation of plots, and organizing the steps through a Makefile.
 This enabled all the results to be re-executed with a single command.
 Several basic low-level Makefiles were included in the high-level/central Makefile.
-The reader/user of a project had to manually edit the central Makefile and set the variable \inlinecode{RESDIR} (result directory), this is the directory where built files are kept.
-The reader could later select which figures/parts of the project to reproduce by manually adding its name in the central Makefile, and running Make.
+The reader/user of a project had to manually edit the central Makefile and set the variable \inlinecode{RESDIR} (result directory), the directory where built files are kept.
+The reader could later select which figures/parts of the project to reproduce by manually adding their names to the central Makefile, and running Make.